taylorsatula/rodi_system_buildguide/README.md

     - Install fused battery tender leads

 ### Battery Charging Warning
 **Important**: When charging the system with an 8-amp charger, the battery tender leads get super hot and honestly kind of soft.
-Future revisions will include automatic fan activation during charging, but that hasn't been figured out yet.
+Future revisions will include automatic fan activation during charging, but I haven't figured out how to do that yet without having a seperate switch which is a non-starter.
 For now, you can either:
 - Accept that it hasn't caught fire yet and the leads can handle it (though they may deform over time)
-- Use a lower amperage battery tender (but with a 200Ah battery, charging will take a really long time)
+- Use a lower amperage battery tender (but with a 200Ah battery, charging will take a really really long time)

 ## Initial Startup and Purging

 ### Critical First-Run Procedure

 1. **Carbon filter flush** (Critical - prevents RO damage)
-   - Turn on system gently and let carbon filter housing fill up
+   - Turn on input and let carbon filter housing fill up
-   - Spray output water onto ground for minimum 15 minutes (or more)
+   - Spray carbon output water onto ground for minimum 15 minutes (or more)
-   - When carbon filter is fresh, tons of carbon fines come out
+   - When carbon filter is fresh, tons of carbon fines too small for you to see come out
    - These will clog up your RO and ruin it really quickly - this is an important step

 2. **System filling**